eclipse-sumo/sumo/docs/web/docs/Tools/LiSuM.md

 ## Compiling LiSuM

-If you want to contribute to the source or want to build for another reason make sure you have maven and a compatible JDK (8 or above) on your system.
+If you want to contribute to the source or want to build for another reason make sure you have maven and a compatible JDK (11 or above) on your system.
-The cmake configuration step will create a "lisum-core" and a "lisum-gui" target (as well as a "lisum" target to build them both).
+The cmake configuration step will create a "lisum" target to build LiSuM-Core and LiSuM-GUI.
 Just run this target either using make (in a Linux or macOS like environment) or by running the target from your IDE (e.g. Visual Studio on Windows).
-If you are using JDK8 and want the GUI you need to make sure that you have openjfx8 installed, since there is no openjfx for JDK8 on maven.